naavadi64/sololearn-csharp-intermediate-codes/README.md

 # sololearn-csharp-intermediate-codes
-My solutions to Sololearn's C# Intermediate Course
+My solutions to the code coach and code projects in Sololearn's C# Intermediate Course